denasara0/Antisemitism-detection/reports/final_report.md

 Both models were evaluated on the same tweet dataset that neither had seen before, ensuring fair comparison.

 #### **Data Split Strategy**
-Due to computational limitations, we employed a 10-90 test-train split.
+Due to computational limitations, I employed a 10-90 test-train split.
 While this is not ideal for robust evaluation, it was necessary given hardware constraints.

 ### **2.2 Model Architecture**